cerberauth/cyber-security-acronyms/README.md

 **IAM** (Identity and Access Management)

 **IdP** (Identity Provider)
+: A trusted entity that provides authentication services to users.
+It is a server that creates, maintains, and manages identity information for principals while providing authentication services to relying applications within a federation or distributed network.

+**IWA** (Integrated Windows Authentication)
+: A term associated with Microsoft products that refers to the SPNEGO, Kerberos, and NTLMSSP authentication protocols with respect to SSPI functionality introduced with Microsoft Windows 2000 and included with later Windows NT-based operating systems.
+Integrated Windows Authentication uses the security features of Windows clients and servers to provide secure, single sign-on to applications and websites.

 **JWT** (JSON Web Token)

+**LCM** (LifeCycle Management)
+: The process of managing the entire lifecycle of digital certificates or identities.
+For certificates it includes issuance, renewal, revocation, and expiration.
+For identities it includes creation, provisioning those to applications, modification, and deletion.

+**LDAP** (Lightweight Directory Access Protocol)
+: A protocol for accessing and maintaining distributed directory information services over an IP network.
+It is a set of protocols for accessing information directories.
+These directories can contain a wide variety of information, such as the email addresses of individuals in an organization and the public keys of computer servers.

 **MFA** (Multifactor Authentication)
+: A security system that requires more than one method of authentication from independent categories of credentials to verify the user's identity for a login or other transaction.

 **OIDC** (OpenID Connect)
 : OpenID Connect is a simple identity layer on top of the OAuth 2.0 \[RFC6749\] protocol.